 Chateau Enclose Tourmaline, Vineyards, Terroir, Grapes, Winemaking

-Originally, the vineyard was a paltry .05 hectares.
+Originally, the vineyard was about half of a hectare.
 Today, the vineyard has grown to 1.2 hectares of 100% Merlot.
 The vineyard has a terroir of clay and gravel soils.
 All the vineyard work that takes place is 100% organic.
 Today, close to 10% of the wine is vinified with the stems attached.

 The entire production of Enclos Tourmaline is produced using micro-vinification.
-That means the wine is produced and aged entirely in barrel.
+That means the wine is produced and aged entirely in barrels.

 The grapes are whole berry fermented in 100% new, French oak barrels.
-Malolactic fermentation takes place in barrel and the wines will be aged in 100% new, French oak barrels.
+Malolactic fermentation takes place in barrels and the wines will be aged in 100% new, French oak barrels.

 Even though they are now up to a whopping 1.2 hectares of vines, as you can imagine, due to the size of the tiny, parcel of vines, very little wine is produced, making Enclos Tourmaline one of the more difficult wines to find from Pomerol.
 Production is close to 250 cases of wine per vintage.